-Picture of me Hello, all!
-I'm Dr. J. William Murdock.
-I am a computer scientist in the Watson Research Center at IBM.
-I work on IBM Watson cloud computing AI services including the Watson Discovery service.
-I also worked on original the IBM Watson research project throughout all of that project.
+Before transferring to Red Hat, I worked at Red Hat's parent company, IBM.
+At IBM, I worked on IBM Watson cloud computing AI services.
+I also worked on the orginal IBM Watson research project throughout all of that project.
 It addressed the Grand Challenge task of competing with human champions in the quiz show, Jeopardy!.
 I was the guest editor of This is Watson, a special issue of the IBM Journal of Research and Development.
 That special issue provides extensive details regarding our work on Watson.
-The technology underlying Watson is named DeepQA.
-DeepQA provides a complex combination of capabilities that include elements of natural-language processing, information retrieval, knowledge-based reasoning, and machine learning.

 I was a graduate student from fall of 1994 through summer of 2001 in AI (part of an interdisciplinary Cognitive Science program) at the College of Computing, Georgia Institute of Technology; I received my master's degree in 1996 and my Ph.D. in 2001.
 My advisor was Dr. Ashok Goel and I was a member of his Design Intelligence group.
 My Ph.D. work focused on a project called REM which uses functional models for self-redesign in the context of complex, dynamic environments such as manufacturing and web browsing.
 I obtained my bachelor's degree (in Computer Science, Linguistics and Semiotics, and Computational and Applied Mathematics) in the spring of 1994 from Rice University.
 I also assisted with the creation of a page for custom greeting cards and invitations and worked on the e-publishing for a book about journalism in Yemen.